fpjohnston/TECO-64/doc/glossary.md

 **Edit level flag**

 A bit-encoded flag, referenced by the ED command, that describes how TECO should behave with reference to certain features.
-See Section 5.16 for more details.

 **Edit verify flag**

 A flag that describes how TECO should act after processing of a command string.
 This flag can be set so that TECO will display the line just edited on the terminal after each command.
-See Section 5.16 for more details.

 **EH flag **